Kozea/tinycss2/README.rst

 tinycss2
 ========

-tinycss2 is a low-level CSS parser and serializer: it can parse strings, return Python objects representing tokens and blocks, and generate stylesheets corresponding to these objects.
+tinycss2 is a low-level CSS parser and generator: it can parse strings, return Python objects representing tokens and blocks, and generate CSS strings corresponding to these objects.

 Based on the `CSS Syntax Level 3`_ specification, tinycss2 knows the grammar of